mauritius work permit

 Mauritius Work Permit Requirements

-• A copy of the Lodging Accommodation Permit (LAP)/Place of Accommodation Letter.
+• A copy of the Lodging and Accommodation Permit in Mauritius/Place of Accommodation Letter.

 • Latest CSG Receipt with list of local workers registered with NPF.